FirebaseExtended/bolt/docs/guide.md

 By default, Firebase has a permissive security model - this makes it easy to test your code (but is unsafe for production apps since anyone can read and overwrite all your data).
-In Bolt, default permissions are written as:
+In Bolt, these default permissions can be written as:

 [all_access.bolt](../samples/all_access.bolt)
 ```javascript